Third voyage of James Cook: Voyage

 Captain James Cook sailed from Plymouth on 12 July 1776.
 Clerke in the Discovery was delayed in London and did not follow until 1 August.
-On the way to Cape Town the Resolution stopped at Tenerife to top up on supplies.
-The ship reached Cape Town on 17 October and Cook immediately had it re-caulked because it had been leaking very badly, especially through the main deck.
-When the Discovery arrived on 10 November she was also found to be in need of re-caulking.
+On the way to Cape Town, the Resolution stopped at Tenerife to top off supplies.
+The ship reached Cape Town on 17 October, and Cook immediately had it re-caulked because it had been leaking very badly, especially through the main deck.
+When Discovery arrived on 10 November, she was also found to be in need of re-caulking.

 The two ships sailed in company on 1 December and on 13 December located and named the Prince Edward Islands.
-Twelve days later he found the Kerguelen Islands which he had failed to find on his second voyage.
-Driven by strong westerly winds they reached Van Diemen's Land on 26 January 1777 where they took on water and wood and became cursorily acquainted with the aborigines living there.
+Twelve days later, Cook found the Kerguelen Islands, which he had failed to find on his second voyage.
+Driven by strong westerly winds, they reached Van Diemen's Land on 26 January 1777, where they took on water and wood and became cursorily acquainted with the aborigines living there.
 The ships sailed on, arriving at Queen Charlotte Sound in New Zealand on 12 February.
 Here the Māori were apprehensive because they believed that Cook would take revenge for the deaths in December 1773 of ten men from the Adventure, commanded by Furneaux, on his second voyage.
-After two weeks the ships left for Tahiti but contrary winds carried them westwards to Mangaia where land was first sighted on 29 March.
-In order to re-provision, the ships went with the westerly winds to the Friendly Isles (now known as Tonga) stopping en route at Palmerston Island.
-They stayed in the Friendly Isles from 28 April until mid July when they set out for Tahiti, arriving on 12 August.
+After two weeks, the ships left for Tahiti, but contrary winds carried them westward to Mangaia, where land was first sighted on 29 March.
+In order to re-provision, the ships went with the westerly winds to the Friendly Isles (now known as Tonga), stopping en route at Palmerston Island.
+They stayed in the Friendly Isles from 28 April until mid-July, when they set out for Tahiti, arriving on 12 August and remaining for several weeks to supply and trade.
+In October 1777, Cook explored and obtained supplies on the island of Moʻorea.
+This was the first contact the islanders had with Europeans and on 6 October, one of Cook's goats was stolen while grazing ashore.
+After negotiations failed to return the goat, two large armed parties were sent ashore to set fire to houses and boats.
+Eventually, the goat was returned and Cook departed Mo'orea.